Kinsley man guilty of modern-day slavery

-A man has been convicted of modern-day slavery charges along with 10 members of his family after forcing people with learning disabilities into work, making them sleep in stables and feeding them scraps.
+A man has been convicted of modern-day slavery charges along with 10 members of his family after forcing people with learning disabilities into work, made them sleep in stables and fed them scraps.

 John Rooney, 52, of Chantry Croft, Kinsley, was one of 11 found guilty following a complex three-year investigation led by Lincolnshire Police involving the trafficking of several vulnerable men over a 26-year period.

 They were forced to live in squalid conditions, beaten, threatened and rounded up if they tried to escape.

 The gang, who are all part of the same family and had lived on a travellers’ site in Lincolnshire, faced many offences, including requiring a person to perform forced or compulsory labour, fraud charges, theft, assault with ABH, unlawful wounding and converting criminal property, during the trial at Nottingham Crown Court.

 Chief Superintendent Nikki Mayo, senior investigating officer, said: “Through intelligence and our officers visiting the traveller sites we knew these men were being kept in very poor conditions and made to work for little money.

 UK drought: Amazing photos show revealed packhorse bridge at dried-up West Yorkshire reservoir Baitings Dam

 Wakefield Man seriously injured following collision with a stolen Mercedes van

 Wakefield youngster takes on month-long swim challenge in memory of his aunt